-- This listening mode can be selected only when all the following conditions are satisfied: - The center speaker is connected. - The front high and front wide speakers are connected.
+- This listening mode can be selected only when all the following conditions are satisfied: - The center speaker is connected. - The front high and front wide speakers are connected. - The "Soundstage" setting cannot be adjusted while Speakers B is selected.

 Theater-Dimensional